BottlecapDave/HomeAssistant-OctopusEnergy/_docs/migrations/target_timeframes.md

 ![Integration sub menu](../assets/target_timeframes_sub_menu.png)

-For porting a [target rate sensor](../setup/target_rate.md), you would select [target timeframe](https://bottlecapdave.github.io/HomeAssistant-TargetTimeframes/setup/target_timeframe/) and for porting a [rolling target rate sensor](../setup/rolling_target_rate.md), you would select [rolling target timeframe](https://bottlecapdave.github.io/HomeAssistant-TargetTimeframes/setup/rolling_target_timeframe/).
+For porting a `target rate sensor`, you would select [target timeframe](https://bottlecapdave.github.io/HomeAssistant-TargetTimeframes/setup/target_timeframe/) and for porting a `rolling target rate sensor`, you would select [rolling target timeframe](https://bottlecapdave.github.io/HomeAssistant-TargetTimeframes/setup/rolling_target_timeframe/).

 All options within the sensors should feel familiar, as they represent what's available within this integration.
 Below are some noticeable differences